zphuc/CarND-LaneLines-P1/README.md

 2. Applied Gaussian smoothing for each image
 3. Applied Canny
 4. Applied image mask
+   Some tuning was done for vertices to obtain the good mask
 5. Run Hough on edge detected image
+   Some tunning was done for the threshold, min_line_length and max_line_gap parameters.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the following steps.